gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 > This tutorial builds on the previous [Hello Bridge] example -make sure to check it out before
 > moving on!

-Now that you have performed your first _trustless bridge transaction_, its time to get your hands
+Now that you have performed your first _trustless bridge transaction_, let's keep going with the next
-dirty: this tutorial teaches you how to set up your own custom bridging logic by deploying your own smart contracts!
+step: this tutorial teaches you how to set up your own custom bridging logic by deploying your own smart contracts!

 ## External dependencies